 Authorized Representative.
 An attorney, legal guardian or other person authorized by a Party to represent him in an Adjudicatory Proceeding.

 Electronic Medium.
-Any device used to transmit information electronically, including but not limited to facsimile and e-mail.
+Any device used to transmit information electronically, including but not limited to facsimile and email.

 Hand Delivery.
 Delivery by any method other than pre-paid U.S. mail, including but not limited to private mail services.